French strikes cause railway chaos — and challenge Macron

-PARIS (AP) — A major French railway strike has brought the country’s famed high-speed trains to a halt, leaving passengers stranded and posing the biggest test so far for President Emmanuel Macron’s economic strategy.
+PARIS (AP) — A major French railway strike brought the country’s famed high-speed trains to a halt Tuesday, leaving passengers stranded or scrambling for other options — and posing the biggest test so far for President Emmanuel Macron’s economic strategy.

-The SNCF national rail authority says about 12 percent of trains are running Tuesday, in the first of a series of strikes set to last three months.
+The SNCF national rail authority said only about 12 percent of trains are running Tuesday, in the first of a series of strikes set to last three months.
+Traffic was also disrupted on Eurostar lines to Britain and trains to Germany, though most trains were running as usual.

-Passengers are packing platforms or hitching rides on traffic-clogged roads and sharing travel tips online.
+Passengers are ditching railways, hitching rides on traffic-clogged roads and sharing travel tips online.
+At the Gare de Lyon station in eastern Paris, platforms were so packed that commuters spilled over onto the tracks as they waited for elusive trains.

-Traffic is also disrupted on Eurostar lines to Britain and trains to Germany, though most trains are running as usual.
+“Really this is catastrophic.
+Something needs to be done, we are the victims, we haven’t done anything.
+We need to get to work like everyone else,” said 56-year-old commuter Aziza Fleris.

 Most Read Business Stories